ibqp/kv-apartment-parser/README.md

-# kvee-scraper
+# KV Apartment Parser

-This scraper extracts real estate listings from KV.ee and organizes the key property details into structured data for analysis.
+Extracts and structures real estate listings from KV.ee for data analysis.

 Note:
-This tool was developed for personal research purposes to monitor trends in the Estonian real estate market.
+Developed for personal research purposes to monitor trends in the Estonian real estate market.
 Please use it responsibly and respect KV.ee's website policies!